ata4/glrage/README.md

 * Fixed an integer overflow that caused long voice samples to be missing or cut off.
 * Fixed bugged demo mode and credit screens.
 * Fixed missing looping sounds (rivers, waterfalls, lava, etc.).
+* Fixed music volume control having no effect (changes are applied when the next track is played).
 * Reduced stereo panning issues when sounds are played very closely to Lara's position.

 #### Optional patches